 I’m Annika, a Swedish genealogist, member of the Association of Professional Genealogists, and the owner of Find a Swede.
 I research Swedish emigrants in great detail and provide the necessary context so that you can learn more about your Swedish roots.

-Maybe you are here because you are looking for a genealogist to research your Swedish ancestors to understand why they left.
-Maybe you are here to learn about genealogy methodology in Sweden.
+Maybe you are here because you are looking for ways research your Swedish ancestors.
 Maybe you are here for fillable ancestry chart templates.
 Whatever brought you here, thanks for stopping by.

 Some things you might enjoy